als-computing/arroyopy/README.md

 ## Conda environment
 We use pixi to be forward thinking tio help with CI.
 We like it because it helps you easily test that dependencies for a variety of architects can resolve.

 However, at the time of writing we can't figure out how to get it to be a good developer experience.
-So, we create a conda environment like:
+So, we create a conda environment like (note that at this time, we are using python 3.11 because of numpy and wheel availability):

 ```
 conda create -n arroyo python=3.11